 A powerful force for equality resulting in decreased gender and racial wage gaps

-The benefits to the public are clear since we are the recipients of better products, services, and better wages.
+The benefits to the public are clear because we are the recipients of better products, services, and better wages.

 Union membership has plunged, especially in the private sector, since the 1980s.
 We should be worried about this since it correlates with rising economic inequality and falling wages.

-Today and every day, let's celebrate unions.
-Let's celebrate all workers.
-Let's celebrate win-win results and continue to embody unity.
-When we work together, when we strive to improve our work environments in negotiations, contracts, and positive relationships with our employers, it contributes to mutual success, economic growth, and a better, more productive society.
+Today and every day, Bob Lorinser will celebrate and partner with unions.
+He will celebrate all workers and win-win results that embody unity.
+Bob believes that when we work together, when we strive to improve our work environments in negotiations, contracts, and positive relationships with our employers, we contribute to mutual success, economic growth, and a better, more productive society.